-4.3 Impact on MT development
+Impact on MT Employment

 Does our approach has any influence on the development and the evaluation of MT systems in general?

 First, the presented approach is purpose-driven which means that we are able to define the expected language competence based on our object-oriented approach.
-For each information object we have an associated predefined linguistic realization class which delimits the number of possible MT results, so that an MT vendor should be able to estimate the fidelity of her MT product.
-This, however, has to be seen independently of an MT system's terminological competence which is a matter of how a system is able to interact with existing resources, i.e. what exchange formats are supported and what kind of minimal linguistic information is needed to deploy external resources.
+For each information object we have an associated predefined linguistic realization class which delimits the number of possible MT results, so that an MT vendor should be able to estimate the fidelity of her MT product according to set requirements.
+This, however, has to be seen independently of an MT system's terminological competence which is a matter of how a system is able to interact or interchange with existing resources, i.e. what exchange formats are supported and what kind of minimal linguistic information is needed to employ external resources.

-Second, our approach is technology-driven which means that the MT system has to provide appropriate open interfaces at the software level (APIs or SDKs) which allow for an effective integration into an existing IT environment.
+Second, our approach is technology-driven which means that the MT system has to provide appropriate open interfaces at the software level (APIs or SDKs) which allow for an effective integration into an existing IT architecture or IT environment.

-For both aspects the performance is of crucial importance.
+For both aspects the overall performance is of crucial importance.
 A system that performs well on the purpose level but poor on the technology level would certainly not fit our application scenario.
 As such our approach is suitable for the setup of a general evaluation methodology and strategy which should be purpose-driven as well as technology-driven.

-The development of an MT product may distinguish between an OEM/VAR business track for the deployment of special purpose incarnations of the product together with a customer-specific service track (system integration), and a product business track for general purpose developments of the product.
+The development of an MT product may distinguish between an OEM/VAR business track for the deployment of special purpose incarnations of the product together with a customer-specific service track (system integration) to allow the user to fully leverage the possibilities of mHLT, and a product business track for general purpose developments of the product, for example, a Web translation application as provided by AltaVista.

-5 Summary and Outlook
+Summary and Outlook

 In this paper we have presented some insights into our ongoing evaluation work and integration work within the European Multidoc project.
-It is our opinion that this research and development can be also applied in technical information environments of other industrial branches, such as software localization, telecommunications and even call center applications where we recently started a feasibility study on the deployment of mHLT with the prime aspect being the human language quality analysis procedure for the specification of a problem solving support warehouse (case base).
+It is our opinion that this research and development can be also applied in technical information environments of other industrial branches, such as software localisation, telecommunications and even call center applications where we recently started a feasibility study on the deployment of mHLT with the prime aspect being the human language quality analysis procedure for the specification of a problem solving support warehouse (case base).